daveg1/enterprise-web-coursework/README.md

 CM4025 Enterprise Web App coursework.
 This app gives a quote on the estimated budget for a project, based on physical and human resources.
 The human resources are workers with varying pay grades and time spent working, while physical resources include one-off and ongoing payments.

-The webapp follows a MEAN stack architecture (MongoDB, Express server, Angular frontend, Node environment).
+The webapp follows a MEAN stack architecture (MongoDB, Express, Angular, Node).
 The frontend code is stored in [angular/](./angular/) and the backend in [api/](./api/).

 ## Architecture